 Each has an Always-On display mode as well.
 With similarly matched hardware and display tech, you have to judge based on appearances.
-What do you prefer: a slender rectangular display or analogue circle?
+What do you prefer: a slender rectangular display or analog circle?

 However, Samsung has an advantage in one region.
-You will get a Samsung in stainless-steel for the same price as an Apple Watch 6 in aluminium, not a material offered by Samsung.
+You will get a Samsung in stainless steel for the same price as an Apple Watch 6 in aluminum, not a material offered by Samsung.

 Many wearables attempt to perform the functions of medical equipment.
 And the Apple Watch 6 and Samsung Galaxy Watch 3 (and many others) are no exception.